eshneken/adb-dotnet-mongoapi/README.md

 # adb-dotnet-mongoapi
-Demonstration of using MongoDB Compatible APIs to connect a .NET application to an OCI Autonomous JSON Database
+Demonstration using MongoDB Compatible APIs to connect a .NET application to an OCI Autonomous JSON Database

 ## Introduction
-Software development shops running .NET applications are used to native interaction with a document-oriented, NoSQL database.
+Software development shops running .NET applications are accustomed to native interaction with a document-oriented, NoSQL database.
 Often times this is accomplished by connecting to CosmosDB in Azure.
 From an Oracle perspective, the recommended mapping is to leverage Autonomous JSON Database (ADB-J).
 However, the ADB-J APIs for native, NoSQL-style interaction with JSON documents are called SODA (Simple Oracle Document Access) and do not currently support .NET.

 As an alternative, it is possible to use ADB-J's support for MongoDB APIs to achieve NoSQL interactions with ADB-J from a .NET application.
 In addition, one of the benefits of Oracle's converged database strategy is that it is also possible to seamlessly query JSON and relational data together.
 This repository aims to show simple examples of both of these concepts.